Economy of Scotland: Industrial Revolution

-Effects of the pandemic
+Covid-19 pandemic

 Like other international economies, the economy of Scotland had suffered loses in revenue as a result of temporary business closures resulted by the national lockdown implemented by the Scottish Government in March 2020.
 The Scottish Government announced that, based on economic predictions in 2020, that Scottish unemployment figures were expected to increase to 8.2% by the end of 2020.
 Many areas of the Scottish economy, such as production markets, began to operate at reduced capacity in an attempt to slow the spread of the virus, meaning that productions rates were slower than normal levels prior to the outbreak.
 The Scottish Government cautioned that Scotland's economic output could fall 9.8% in 2020, with global economic uncertainty remaining elevated.

 The tourism and hospitality sector has particularly suffered.
 In October 2020, the Scottish Tourism Alliance made this comment: "The devastating impact of this pandemic will make recovery incredibly challenging, if not questionable, without the assurance of continued targeted support from both the Scottish and UK Governments".
 In a March 2021 speech, First Minister Nicola Sturgeon acknowledged the "acute challenges our tourism and hospitality sectors have faced".

 There have been suggestions that the economic impact as a result of the COVID-19 outbreak could permanently affect the economy of Scotland, similar to the way deindustrialization of Scotland's shipyards and coal production had a major, long-lasting effect on the economy during the 1980s.

 Exports of many food and drink products from the UK declined significantly, including Scotch whisky.
 Distillers were required to close for some time and the hospitality industry worldwide experienced a major slump.
 According to news reports in February 2021, the Scotch whisky sector had experienced £1.1 billion in lost sales.
 Exports to the US were also affected by the 25% tariff that had been imposed.
 Scotch whisky exports to the US during 2020 "fell by 32%" from the previous year.
 Worldwide exports declined by 70%.
 A BBC News headline on 12 February 2021 summarized the situation: "Scotch whisky exports slump to 'lowest in a decade'".